Want to know how much you can borrow?

 We can go through the details just once and then do the legwork by using our IT systems and knowledge to find the mortgage that matches your needs (all done confidentially).
 Book your free appointment by calling us now on 01753 616734.

-An Appointed Representative of Julian Harris Mortgages Limited, Musgrove, Ashford, Kent, TN23 7UN, which is authorised and regulated by the Financial Conduct Authority no. 304155.
+Slough Mortgage Centre, a trading name of True Mortgage Advice Ltd, is an Appointed Representative of Julian Harris Mortgages Ltd. Musgrove, Ashford, Kent TN23 7UN, which is authorised and regulated by the Financial Conduct Authority no. 304155.

 The Financial Ombudsman Service (FOS) is an agency for arbitrating on unresolved complaints between regulated firms and their clients.
 Full details of the FOS can be found on its website at www.financial-ombudsman.org.uk.